 And the praise hardly ends there.

-You should know that Nellie McKay is hard to categorize.
-She’s done Brecht on Broadway, opened for Lou Reed at Carnegie Hall, sung Woody Allen movie songs at the Hollywood Bowl, performed on A Prairie Home Companion, duetted with Eartha Kitt and Triumph The Insult Comic Dog, played Hilary Swank’s sister on the big screen, paid tribute to Doris Day, and released three wildly acclaimed albums of original music.
+Nellie McKay is hard to categorize.
+She’s done Brecht on Broadway, opened for Lou Reed at Carnegie Hall, sung Woody Allen movie songs at the Hollywood Bowl, performed on A Prairie Home Companion, duetted with Eartha Kitt and Triumph The Insult Comic Dog, played Hilary Swank’s sister on the big screen, paid tribute to Doris Day, and released several wildly acclaimed albums of original music.

 Her music is as tuneful and clever as the best of the Great American Songbook—part cabaret, part sparkly pop.
 But beneath the charming melodic surface is a wit that cuts, and a sharply tuned social conscience.
 And she is a pure pleasure to see and hear in person.